srescio/hue-cleaner-homeassistant/README.md

 - Philips Hue Hub on the same network
 - Philips TV with Ambilight + Hue sync capability

+## Development

+1. Open project in VS Code/Cursor and reopen in dev container
+2. Press F5 to start Home Assistant with debugger, then open http://localhost:8123

 ## Support

 For issues and feature requests, please visit the [GitHub repository](https://github.com/srescio/hue-cleaner-homeassistant).